5 Point Warehouse Network Infrastructure Checklist30th Apr 2021

-So you’re a building a warehouse network infrastructure – exciting stuff!
-This is your chance to ensure that the best possible foundations are laid in order to produce a connected and automated warehouse fit for your current needs and future growth.
+So you’re building a new warehouse network infrastructure, how exciting!
+This is your chance to ensure that the best possible foundations are laid in order to produce a connected and automated warehouse, which is fit for your current needs and as importantly, fit for your future growth.

-With more than a few years of experience in your vertical, we have compiled a Warehouse Network Infrastructure Checklist in the hope that the following 5 simple ‘pointers’ will help you to make the right decisions when they really matter, saving you money, stress and time!
+With more than a few years of experience in the warehouse space (been playing here since 1983!!!), we have compiled a Warehouse Network Infrastructure Checklist in the hope that the following 5 simple ‘pointers’ will help you to make the right decisions when they really matter, saving you time, stress and money!

-In our experience, 99.999% of warehouses rely heavily on their infrastructures and demand a high degree of business criticality.
+In our experience, 99% of warehouses rely heavily on their network infrastructures and demand a high degree of business criticality.
 ‘Picking’ and ‘put-away’ operations are the cornerstone of today’s just-in-time goods delivery and order fulfilment, so designing your network to be reliable and to perform under pressure should be non-negotiables.

 Taking your time over the design-phase of your warehouse network project will almost certainly guarantee that all of your objectives and desires are met.
-As a rule, these foundations drive important subsequent decisions i.e. if reliability is an important factor, you’ll need to build in resilience from the outset.
+As a rule, these foundations drive important subsequent decisions.
+If reliability is an important factor, you’ll need to build in resilience from the outset.

 Ground zero for your infrastructure project should always be the following question: How critical will the network be to your day-to-day operations?
 Once defined, this will determine the direction that your network design will take and form the basis for everything that will come afterwards.